Regency Acts: Regency Act 1937

-Thus, at the time of the passing of the Act, Prince Henry, Duke of Gloucester would have become regent in the event that King George VI died while Princess Elizabeth was still a minor.
-The current prospective regent under the Act, who would assume the functions of regent should Charles III become incapacitated, would be his elder son William, Prince of Wales.
+Thus, at the time of the passing of the act, Prince Henry would have become regent in the event that King George VI died while Princess Elizabeth was still a minor.
+The current prospective regent under the act, who would assume the functions of regent should Charles III become incapacitated, would be his elder son William, Prince of Wales.

-Section 4 of the Act prohibits the regent from giving royal assent to a bill to change the line of succession to the British throne or to repeal or alter the Scottish Protestant Religion and Presbyterian Church Act 1707.
+Section 4 of the act prohibits the regent from giving royal assent to a bill to change the line of succession to the British throne or to repeal or alter the Scottish Protestant Religion and Presbyterian Church Act 1707.
 (This copied section 4 of the Regency Act 1910.)

 Regency Act 1943

 The Regency Act 1943 (6 & 7 Geo.
 6. c.
-42) modified the Regency Act 1937 so that counsellors of state who were absent during the Sovereign's absence would not be listed among the appointments.
+42) modified the Regency Act 1937 (1 Edw.
+8. & 1 Geo.
+6. c.
+16) so that counsellors of state who were absent during the Sovereign's absence would not be listed among the appointments.
 It also declared that the heir-apparent or presumptive to the throne (first in the line of succession) only had to be 18 to be a counsellor; this would allow then-Princess Elizabeth to begin serving as a counsellor shortly after the passage of the act (her 18th birthday being 21 April 1944).

 Regency Act 1953

-In 1952 King George VI died and was succeeded by his elder daughter, Queen Elizabeth II.
+In 1952 King George VI died and was succeeded by his elder daughter Elizabeth II.
 With her eldest son and heir apparent, Prince Charles, under the age of 18, the Regency Act 1937 would provide for the next person over the age of 21 in the line of succession, the Queen's sister Princess Margaret, to act as regent.
-However, although a regency was already provided for, Parliament made a new law creating a provision specific to the scenario of the succession to the throne of a son or daughter of Queen Elizabeth II and her husband, Prince Philip, Duke of Edinburgh, while still under the age of 18 years.
-That provision, which ceased to have any relevance in law once all children of Elizabeth and Philip reached adulthood, was to the effect that Prince Philip, if living, would act as regent in case of an underage succession to the Crown by one of the children born of his marriage to Queen Elizabeth II.
-Furthermore, if a regency was necessary during Elizabeth II's reign, the Duke of Edinburgh would act as regent if the Queen had no eligible children or grandchildren.
+However, although a regency was already provided for, Parliament made a new law creating a provision specific to the scenario of the succession to the throne of a son or daughter of Queen Elizabeth II and her husband, Prince Philip, while still under the age of 18 years.
+That provision, which ceased to have any relevance in law once the children of Elizabeth and Philip reached adulthood, was to the effect that Prince Philip, if living, would act as regent in case of an underage succession to the Crown by one of the children born of his marriage to Queen Elizabeth II.
+Similarly, Prince Philip would become the Queen's regent if she became incapacitated and they had no children or grandchildren able to be her regent.

+This did not remove Princess Margaret as a potential regent, but simply gave Prince Philip priority over her.
 At the bill's second reading, David Maxwell-Fyfe, the Home Secretary, explained:

 The Amendment is confined to the Duke, and accordingly, in the event of the Duke's death, which we all fervently hope will not occur for many years, the Amendment would cease to have effect, and in the circumstances in which provision is made by the Bill for the Duke being the Regent, the Princess Margaret would, if alive, be Regent.
 This is in no sense an exclusion Bill.